 For treatment control measures, there must be a description of the number, type, and locations of projects and the consequent volume of runoff proposed to be captured or the reduction in the pollution load or concentration that will be attained.

-Where regional and sub-regional treatment control measures are proposed in the WMPs and such facilities are not subject to requirements pertaining to project WQMPs, the responsible Permittees must provide that regional and sub-regional treatment control measures comply with the requirements of section VIII.D (General Requirements for Treatment Control Measures of this Order and, if applicable, sections VIII.I (Specific Requirements for Infiltration LID Treatment Control Measures) and section VIII.J (Specific Requirements for Harvest and Use LID Treatment Control Measures).
+Where regional and sub-regional structural treatment control measures (see Glossary) are proposed in the WMPs and such facilities are not subject to requirements pertaining to project WQMPs, the responsible Permittees must provide that regional and sub-regional structural treatment control measures comply with the requirements of section VIII.D (General Requirements for Treatment Control Measures of this Order and, if applicable, sections VIII.I (Specific Requirements for Infiltration LID Treatment Control Measures) and section VIII.J (Specific Requirements for Harvest and Use LID Treatment Control Measures).

 For source control measures, there must be a description of the nature and level of effort of implementation.